-There are undoubtedly some types of insurance that everyone absolutely should have.
-Car insurance, health insurance and homeowner's insurance (if you own a home) are easily in the top three.
+There are some types of insurance that everyone should have.
+Car insurance, health insurance, and homeowner's insurance (if you own a home) are easily in the top three.
 Life insurance and long-term care insurance are also worth looking into.

-While there are certainly more than a few types of insurance policies that have their place in people's portfolios, there are just as many that you're probably better off without.
-While they may sound appealing in theory, in reality, you may be wasting money on the premiums.
-The following insurance types fall into the category of coverage types most people don't need.
+While there are plenty of insurance policies that have their place in your life, there are just as many that you're probably better off without.
+They may sound appealing in theory.
+But in reality, you may be wasting money on them.

 1. Mortgage Life Insurance

 Mortgage life insurance is a policy that promises to pay your mortgage payment in the event you become disabled or die.
-If you're married this sounds like a pretty good idea, right?
+This can sound attractive.
+But there are some snags associated with this type of coverage.

-What it comes down to is that mortgage life insurance is very narrow in its coverage and, therefore, probably not the best use of insurance premiums.
-You're generally better off sticking with a good life insurance policy.
-You can always increase your life insurance coverage to offset your mortgage balance if that's something you're especially concerned about.
+Here's what it comes down to: Mortgage life insurance is very narrow in its coverage.
+Therefore, it's probably not the best use of insurance premiums.
+You're better off sticking with a good life insurance policy.
+You can always increase your life insurance coverage to offset your mortgage balance if that's something you're concerned about.

 2. Travel and Flight Insurance

 Critical illness coverage like cancer insurance is becoming more popular as cancer rates and awareness rise.
-But is it really a worthwhile investment?
-While cancer treatment can come with some astronomical medical bills, you might want to hold off on taking out a cancer-specific insurance policy.
+So, is it really a worthwhile investment?
+It's true that cancer treatment can come with some high medical bills.
+But you might want to hold off on taking out a cancer-specific insurance policy.

-The reason?
-In most cases, your primary health insurance policy covers medical expenses related to cancer treatment.
-If you're worried potentially expensive treatments, like cancer treatment, leaving you with out-of-pocket costs once you reach the lifetime coverage limit, review your current coverage to see how much the policy pays.
+Here's why: In most cases, your primary health insurance policy covers medical expenses related to cancer treatment.
+If you're worried about expensive treatments leaving you with out-of-pocket costs once you reach the coverage limit, review your current policy.
+Find out how much the policy pays.

-Unless your health insurance specifically does not cover cancer-related expenses or you have a high likelihood of getting a specific type of cancer that could be covered by a policy, you're more than likely wasting money on a premium you could be using elsewhere.
-And in some cases, your primary medical policy may not cover you if you have supplemental coverage elsewhere for the same types of treatment.
-As with any type of insurance, be sure you understand the benefits and limitations before buying a policy.
+And keep this in mind: In some cases, your primary medical policy might not cover you if you have supplemental coverage elsewhere for the same types of treatment.
+As with any type of insurance, be sure you understand it completely before buying.